 5. What do I need to do to make an application?

 If you are eligible you should register your interest in the TRE pathway.
 We will send you updates and notify you when the application window opens.

 When the application window opens, you should:

 - Submit your completed application pack, which must include:

-- A CV of no more than four sides of A4
+- your CV of no more than four sides of A4.

 As part of your application, ICAS will confirm directly with CIPFA that you are in Good Standing and your academic transcript meets eligibility criteria.

 - Make a payment of £1,035.
 On receipt of your payment you will be sent a candidate number.
 Please note that it can take up to 5 working days for your candidate number to be released.